freqtrade/freqtrade/docs/strategy-callbacks.md

         :param current_time: datetime object, containing the current datetime
         :param current_rate: Rate, calculated based on pricing settings in exit_pricing.
         :param current_profit: Current profit (as ratio), calculated based on current_rate.
+        :param after_fill: True if the stoploss is called after the order was filled.
         :param **kwargs: Ensure to keep this here so updates to this won't break your strategy.
-        :return float: New stoploss value, relative to the current rate
+        :return float: New stoploss value, relative to the current_rate
         """
         return -0.04
 ```